-You need confidence (at least some of the time) that you have work of sufficient quality and quantity to be in with a chance of getting published, particularly if you are entering a completion that involves your paying to enter.
+You need confidence (at least some of the time) that you have work of sufficient quality and quantity to be in with a chance of getting published, particularly if you are entering a competition that involves your paying to enter.
 Rushing off work to a potential pamphlet publisher is probably not the best use of time or resources.
-If you have serious doubts about the work, better to wait until you feel you have consistently achieved a higher standard.
-Your poems present a part of you to the world, so you want them to be as good as you can make them.
+If you have serious doubts about the work, better to wait until you feel you have consistently achieved a higher standard or at least feel more comfortable.
+You are hoping to present a sample of your work to the world, so you want them to be as good as you can make them.

 Along with the poems you love there will be the poems you like.
-And there will probably be the poems that were hard-won; endlessly revised and perhaps in your eyes not quite satisfactory.
-Some might be ‘alright’.
-Not including poems in your pamphlet doesn’t they have to disappear forever.
+And there will probably be the poems that were endlessly revised and perhaps in your eyes not quite satisfactory.
+Consider leaving the latter aside.
+Leaving poems out of your pamphlet doesn’t mean they have to disappear forever.
 Anything you leave out can always be included in a full collection or in another pamphlet at a later date.
 You might want a ‘definitely’ pile, a ‘maybe’ pile and a ‘not for this collection’ pile.

 Trust yourself.
 There is a reason you are doubtful about a particular piece.
 Read the poem aloud; this is a good thing to do with all your work.
 Reading aloud will expose any off kilter rhythms, areas where the eye and tongue stumble over your words, any ‘clunky’ areas or awkward lines.

 It may be a poem needs more work or that it doesn’t seem to fit with the rest, in which case you could hold on to it until you are able to write other poems that are similar in tone.
 What you are looking to do right now is to present your best work in the best order.

 Your choices will no doubt be influenced by any or all of the following.
 The poem has been

 b) placed in a competition